 CSL has the right to terminate the CSL Agreement in its entirety or with respect to one or more synthetases upon 45 days notice.
+Following completion of a research phase, CSL has 30 days from the receipt of the final study report to notify us of their intent to progress to the next stage or terminate the research for one or more synthetases.
 Either party has the right to terminate the agreement upon material breach of obligation or insolvency.